Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 Different sliders allow you to modify velocity and acceleration of the motor as well as the
 `PWM <https://en.wikipedia.org/wiki/Pulse-width_modulation>`__ frequency
 of the driver.
-After clicking "Enable" you are in control of the motor.
+After clicking "Enable DC Motor" you are in control of the motor.

 Phase 2: Write your own Program